In 2020, according to Jungle Scout’s data, amazon.com has over 166 million products listed across 20 categories.

-What tools are available to calculate sales from Amazon Best Seller Rank?
+What tools are available to calculate sales from Amazon Best Sellers Rank?

-First up is Extension, which I already demonstrated for you.
-This powerful application is fed data from Jungle Scout’s AccuSales™ Amazon data science engine.
-It takes the information on each of Amazon’s Search Engine Result Pages, organizes it, averages it out, and gives you information to help you make the perfect product purchase decision.
+Jungle Scout’s Extension is a browser extension which is fed data from Jungle Scout’s AccuSales™ Amazon data engine.
+It takes the information on each of Amazon’s search engine result pages, organizes it, averages it out, and gives you information to help you make the best product purchase decision.

 Plus, if you want to just get a feel for Amazon and sell only a couple products at first, this might be the best way for you to go.

 But what if you’re not sure what to sell?
-That’s where Jungle Scout can help.
-This time, instead of finding a product to sell on Amazon using Amazon Best Sellers Rank and random searches, you can put in the Amazon Best Seller Ranks that you’re interested in targeting and reverse engineer a high sales product niche.
+That’s where Jungle Scout — an all-in-one platform for selling on Amazon — can help.
+This time, instead of finding a product to sell on Amazon using Amazon Best Sellers Rank and random searches, you can put in the Amazon Best Sellers Rank you’re interested in targeting and reverse engineer a high sales product niche.

 In addition to that, it also has tools to help you track competitor products’ daily sales, find profitable keywords, and organize the Amazon product catalog anyway you see fit.